Visiting Mosteiro dos Jerónimos: 8 Top Attractions, Tips & Tours

 There are two very different aspects to this celebrated UNESCO World Heritage Site: the church and the monastery.
 On average it takes around an hour to absorb their many riches and attractions.
 The following tips and tactics will help you get the most out of your visit:

 - Walking Tour: Mosteiro dos Jerónimos is among Portugal's most popular cultural draws and often overwhelmed by visitors, even in winter.
-A convenient way to beat the crowds is to join an organized Belém Walking Tour in Lisbon Including Skip-the-Line to Monastery of St Jerome and Belém Tower.
-This 90-minute tour saves you standing in long lines at these popular tourist attractions and it also includes a visit to the Monument to the Discoveries.
+A convenient way to beat the crowds is to join an organized Belém Small-Group Walking Tour with Skip-the-Line access to Mosteiro dos Jerónimos.
+This three-hour tour saves you standing in long lines and it also includes a stop at a Portuguese pastry shop.

 - Morning visits on clear days are rewarded with bright sunlight illuminating the stunning colors of the church's stained glass windows.